lightly-io/team-awareness-training/README.md

 To teach this course, you need to
 - Have the time to do it.
 Every course demands 32 hours from the teacher.
 - Have the time to stay up to date on research.
 The teacher need to be on top of stress, producitivity, leadership, and organizational theory.
-This takes about 8+ hours every week.
+This takes ~8 hours every week.
 - A meditation practice of your own.
 - And of course, a passion for teaching.